When it comes to customer service, not every interaction is a walk in the park.

 If a customer has received a defective product, swift customer service intervention could help alleviate any anger or annoyance the customer may feel.
-The first thing you should do is get a clear understanding of what was damaged.
+The first thing you should do is clearly understand what was damaged.

 Either way, be apologetic and take responsibility for the mishap — even if it’s not your fault.
 This could also offer an opportunity to work with or send feedback to the fulfillment team.
-Maybe they packaged the product to save costs or time which led to a damaged product and unhappy customer.
+Maybe they packaged the product to save costs or time, leading to a damaged product and an unhappy customer.